Sweetest New Christmas Song Ever!

 As we were walking through the parking lot, for reasons I literally cannot explain, I just sort of mindlessly let my eyes wander across all the little store fronts when I noticed sitting in the window… in the very last store … where the lights were being turned off one, by one… a pink stuffed kitty cat that matched the description my daughter had given me to a “T!”

 So I sprinted across the parking shouting “wait—wait!”

-I dropped by the little store a few days later hoping to tell the proprietor who’d saved the day all about the joy in my house Christmas morning, but she wasn’t there, and the other woman working the counter seemed a little confused about which person I would have spoken with on Christmas Eve because she thought they had closed early that day.
-Rather than return another time to try to straighten out the mystery, I decided right then and there that I knew everything I needed to know what had happened in the parking lot that Christmas Eve.
+I dropped by the little store a few days later hoping to tell the proprietor who’d saved the day all about the joy in my house Christmas morning, but she wasn’t there, and the woman working the counter seemed a little confused about which person I would have spoken with on Christmas Eve because she thought they had closed early that day.
+Rather than return another time to try to straighten out the mystery, I decided right then and there that I knew everything I needed to know about what had happened in the parking lot that Christmas Eve.

 Now, every time stress starts creeping its way into my holiday season, I remind myself that miracles do happen, and that there still is magic in the world.
 You just have to make sure you don’t overlook it!

 I hope you like the song and that it reminds you and your loved ones about magic too.

 The song should be available on all major streaming and purchase sites around December 1.
 If you like the song, and can part with 99 cents, I hope you’ll consider buying “Little Pink Kitty” and playing it often during the holiday season!
 (Turns out publishing a children's book is a rather pricey proposition....)